catan2001/cash/README.md

 ---
 Simple shell implementation in C for Linux. **Cash** is a learning project designed to explore the inner workings of Bash (or any other shell).
 The goal is to implement a few fundamental features of Bash, offering a hands-on understanding of shell functionality.

+> [!WARNING]
+> The Interpreter is not in usable state yet.
+Work in progress!

 ## Introduction
 **Cash** is a learning project designed to explore the inner workings of Bash (or any other shell).
 The goal is to implement a few fundamental features of Bash, offering a hands-on understanding of shell functionality.
 This project is intended solely for educational and tutorial purposes.